gottacatchenall/ms_sampling_effort/manuscript.md

 those $O$ observations both $i$ and $j$ are present, the observation is computed as a true-negative, and if not as a false-negative. @fig:samplingeffort shows the results for applying this to both the panel is this model applied to 243 food-webs from the Mangal database, and on the right side the 500 replicates of the niche model [@Williams2000SimRul] per unique number of observations $O$.
 All analyses presented here are done in Julia v1.6 [@cite] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.? [@Banville2021ManJl].

 ![False negative rate as a function of sampling effort and network size, computed using the method described above.
 Left panel:  in blue.
 Right empirical food webs from Mangal database in teal.
 The outlier on panel B is a 714 species network. ](./figures/samplingdist.png){#fig:samplingeffort}

+Caveat: In this model every observation is drawn from the biomass distribution at a particular place and time.
+We assume that this distribution is the same everywhere (again unlikely).

 Empirical data on interactions, limited by the practical realities of funding and human-work hours, tends to fall on the order on 100s or 1000s per site